armandstanczak/StringTasks/README.md

-# Set of excersices from w3resource
+# Set of exercises from w3resource

-This repository covers excersices from w3resource - "String" They were all completed using NetBeans
+This repository covers exercises from w3resource - "String" They were all completed using NetBeans

 ## Installation